milanlx/milanlx.github.io/_pages/project.md

 Research Projects
 --------------
 * *Using Multi-modal Transportation Data For Energy Prediction and Management in Buildings*
   * **Motivation**: Urban systems, including transporations and buildings are highly interrelated given the spatial-temporal flow of system users.
 The change of magnitude of occupancy in one system can be in proportion to the fluctuation in one another.
 In this project we aim at investigating the edge potential of predicting the energy profile of buildings, from the rich and fine-grained transportation data including realtime traffic flow intensity, and public transit status.
-The refined prediction would further facilitate energy efficiency for demand-based building control [link](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1637222).
+The refined prediction would further improve the performance of Model Predictive Control (MPC) on building energy management. [link](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1637222).

       <p align="center"><img width="650" height="225" src='/images/transResearch/motivation.png'></p>

-  * **Modeling**: Spatial-Temporal Graph Attention Network.
+  * **Modeling**: The problem is formulated as a m-to-n task, i.e., to prediction the energy profile at next n quarters using all information available up to m quarters ago.
+A Spatial-Temporal Graph Attention Network (STGAT) framework is proposed to capture the heterogeneous dynamic of public transit (bus) and traffic flow (inrix), where the integrated information is passed to fully-connected networks with historical energy profile and weather features to make the prediction.
+When compared with state-of-the-art time series baseline models, it is validated the inclusion of ambient transporation reduced the overall RMSE from 0.0478 to 0.0418.

       <p align="center"><img width="900" height="300" src='/images/transResearch/STGAT.png'></p>